Jan 4, 2025

 Do I pick the final images myself?

-Yes, selection is on your end.
-That said, I'm more than happy to weigh in.
-Just send me your top picks before you finalize and if I think there's a stronger option, I'll tell you.
+Yes, selection is on your end, but I'm thrilled to weigh in.
+You can send me your top choices and if I think there's a stronger option, I'll tell you.

 Is retouching included?